 The Savanna Museum & Cultural Center offers exciting and constantly changing events and traveling exhibits.
-The historic, 3 story building was renovated with more than 50 volunteers contributing over 8,000 volunteer hours.
-In 2010 the Society received the Illinois Governor’s Hometown Award for their efforts.
+The historic, 3-story building was renovated with over 50 volunteers contributing over 8,000 volunteer hours.
+In 2010, the society received the Illinois Governor’s Hometown Award for its efforts.

 The Gallery of Civil War Soldiers tells a hundred short stories about the Civil War.
 This collection is the life’s work of local history teacher Professor Gene Wright, who has hand-made over 100 life-size mannequins, all dressed in authentic replicas of Civil War-era uniforms.
 Each mannequin has his or her own story.
 From a twelve-year-old drummer boy to the Greybeard Regiment to the woman who served as a man, each mannequin shines a light on a special historical moment.

 The “Workin’ on the Railroad” exhibit on the second floor includes a 1000-square-foot HO model railroad that tells the story of Savanna’s transcontinental railroad history.
 This meticulously crafted display is being developed through the artistry of five area-scale model club members, and model railroad buffs will not want to miss this world-class exhibit.

 The Wayne King room contains a collection of memorabilia that celebrates the native son and famous big-band musician, Wayne King.
 Other displays include many railroad artifacts and items from the now-closed Savanna Ordnance Depot.